Shivaji VII

 Shivaji VII (22 November 1941 – 28 September 1946) was a Maharaja of Kolhapur from the Bhonsle dynasty, reigning from 1941 to 1946.
 He was from the Satara branch of the Bhonsle dynasty, and had been appointed to the vacant Kolhapur throne from birth, as Rajaram III had only left a daughter.

+Life and reign

 Being so very young, he took no position in ruling the state, which was administered under a regency during his lifetime.
 He died at the age of 4 in 1946, and was succeeded by Shahaji II.

 His full name was His Highness Kshatriya-Kulawatasana Sinhasanadhishwar, Shrimant Rajashri Shivaji VII Chhatrapati Maharaj Sahib Bahadur.

+He was killed by Sudeep with the help of Pruthvi.
+He ruled the kingdom for 69 days.